tgstation/tgstation/.github/CONTRIBUTING.md

 	code
 ```

-### All process procs need to make use of delta-time and be frame independent
+### All `process` procs need to make use of delta-time and be frame independent

-In a lot of our older code, process() is frame dependent.
-As an example, here's some example mob code.
+In a lot of our older code, `process()` is frame dependent.
+Here's some example mob code:

 ```DM
 /mob/testmob